 arbitrary key-value data (stored as a JSON-encoded dictionary)

 The type is just a string identifier used to recognize artifacts sharing the same structure.
 You can create and use types as you see fit but we have defined a basic ontology suited for the case of a Debian-based distribution.

 Artifacts can have relations with other artifacts:

-built-using: indicates that the build of the artifact used the target artifact (ex: “binary-packages” artefacts are built using “source-package” artefacts)
+built-using: indicates that the build of the artifact used the target artifact (ex: “binary-packages” artifacts are built using “source-package” artifacts)

 extends: indicates that the artifact is extending the target artifact in some way (ex: a “source-upload” artifact extends a “source-package” artifact with target distribution information)